 Dr. Carlson performs all procedures exclusively at the Phillips Eye Institute, which specializes in the diagnosis, treatment and care of eye disorders and diseases.
 People from a five-state region come to the Phillips Eye Institute for an array of services, from diagnostic tests and vision rehabilitation to laser eye treatments and specialized eye care.

-If you’re not a candidate for LASIK a number of other vision correction surgeries are available, such as PRK and LASEK laser eye surgery and phakic IOL surgery.
+If you’re not a candidate for LASIK a number of other vision correction surgeries are available, such as PRK or LASEK laser eye surgery or phakic IOL surgery.
 Dr. Carlson and our team welcome your visit to discuss these and to determine which is right for you.

 In addition to helping you understand various laser vision correction options, Claris Eye Care & Surgery will explain the costs and help you identify the best means of financing this procedure, if necessary.
 We have financing options available with approved credit.